ColleagueRiley/Software-Rendering/README.md

 u8* buffer = (u8*)malloc(RGFW_bufferSize.w * RGFW_bufferSize.h * 4);
 ```

-On winmdows you'll start by creating a bitmap header, this is used to create a bitmap with a specifed format.
+On Windows, you'll start by creating a bitmap header, which is used to create a bitmap with a specified format.
-The format is used to tell the windows api how to render the buffer to the screen.
+The format structure is used to tell the Windows API how to render the buffer to the screen.

 Finally, you create a Drawing Context Handle (HDC) allocated in memory, this is used for selecting the bitmap later.

-NOTE: windows does not need to allocate a buffer because winapi handles that memory for us.
+NOTE: Windows does not need to allocate a buffer because Winapi handles that memory for us.
 You can also allocate the memory by hand.

 windows
 ```c